We are accepting applications! Contact a recruiter! CivilDefenseCorps@ProtonMail.com

 6. I will relay all orders and directions to my post relief.

-7. I will always render assistance to anyone requesting aid, regardless of affiliation.
+7. I will always render assistance to anyone requesting aid.

 8. I will show mercy when requested.

-9. I will take the path of lesser or nonviolence if it presents itself.
+9. I will take the path of nonviolence, if it presents itself.